nathandias/schoology/README.md

 ## How to run this demo

-`sudo chown -R www-data:www-data db/ # fix permissions on sqlite database`
+`sudo chown -R www-data db # fix permissions on sqlite database`

 `docker-compose up -d`